-Living in the far northwestern part of the state of Montana doesn’t keep us from our deep south traditions of eating cabbage and black-eyed peas on New Year’s Day.
-I know it’s superstitious, but if you think about it, many traditions are, like shooting off fireworks on New Year’s Eve to ward off evil spirits.
+Living in northwestern Montana doesn’t keep us from our deep south traditions of eating cabbage and black-eyed peas on New Year’s Day.
+Yes, it’s superstitious, but if you think about it many traditions are.
+For example, the custom of setting off fireworks on New Year’s Eve was originally practiced to ward off evil spirits.

 This recipe for Southern Style Smothered Cabbage comes from my husband who learned it from his mother.
 He taught me how to make it when we were newlyweds.
 The cabbage is slow-cooked in its own liquid, as opposed to boiling in lots of water the way my mom used to prepare it.
 Browning the vegetables incorporates their subtle flavor notes for a true southern dish.
 Sorry Mom, I’ve abandoned my German heritage for this time-tested smothered cabbage.

 - 1 small bell pepper

 - Hot sausage links or rope sausage of your choice

 Slice sausage and saute until brown.
 Add bell pepper, garlic, and onion to the sausage drippings and cook until soft.
 Add chopped cabbage.* Cover and cook on low heat, stirring occasionally until cabbage is tender and lightly browned, about 30 minutes.

 *Do not add liquid to the pan as cabbage has a high water content.
 Just make sure that you cook on low heat to prevent burning.

 Serve along with a dish of black-eyed peas and a side of mashed potatoes for a tasty New Year’s Day meal.